Azure/azure-sdk-for-net/eng/scripts/splittestdependencies/README.md

 | Num of tests on each job | ~400 | ~20 |
 | Time spent on core | ~ 1 hour as maximum | ~ 13 min as maximum |

+## Downside of the feature

+1. The job matrix is determined once generate-job-matrix is done.
+Rerun any failed step will still run on the same testing environment (OSImage, Pool, Test framework, Test dependency project etc).
+This is by design.
+So if a new project is added/deleted, we are not able to pick up the latest test projects in the same build.
+The case is rare, so it should not be a concern for our current usage.

 ## Future work
 1. Onboard to live test pipeline
 1. Leverage the work on other time consuming job.